python-poetry/poetry/docs/repositories.md

 process.
 These network requests will occur for all sources, regardless of if the package is found at one or more sources.

-If you wish to avoid this, you may explicitly specify which source to search in for a particular package.
+In order to limit the search for a specific package to a particular package source, you can explicitly specify what source to use.

 ```bash
 poetry add --source internal-pypi httpx